Best coding toys for children

 A brilliant starter coding set that makes basic programming immediately accessible to children aged 5-12.
 Using the colourful tangible blocks the child controls a character called Awbie, guiding him on a tree-shaking, strawberry-munching adventure!
 Two or more kids can assemble sequences and play together.

 Our tester says: A great design which really engages children.
-Osmo Coding is an add-on set to the main Osmo set (£69.99, comes with four games) and only works with iPads, so you'll need to have invested in this tablet system already.
+Osmo Coding is an add-on set to the main Osmo set (comes with four games) which works with iPads or Kindle Fires, so you'll need to have invested in this tablet system already.

 Dash is a real robot with a real personality, and our testers warmed to their "CleverBot" immediately.
 The easy set up means it can be played with in minutes, and different apps are available to teach kids the basics of programming without a textbook in sight.
 The set is designed to offer new challenges as a child grows: five- to seven-year-olds will, instinctively, be able to "drive" Dash and make him make (up to 500!) sounds, learning more about sequencing and instructions.
 For older children there are harder coding challenges to complete, presented in engaging step-by-step mini lessons, and block programming to practise in the Blockly app (there are some educator videos to help adults get to grips with Dash online).
 Extra accessories like a Launcher, a Xylophone and even some robot dressing up are available too.